NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/bots/botsOverciew.md

 **Launching Bot: Demo Bot Example**

 Once the bot is selected, user is able to get a description of the Bot as well as other details such as whether a source such as a document is appended to the bot for queries.
-In this example, the bot has an example Employment Agreement that is attached so the user can query the document without having to separately upload it.
+In this example, the bot has an example Employment Agreement that is attached so the user can query the document.

 **Demo Mode**

 Bots that have been created with a demo will be able to be pre-viewed with a Demo Mode.
 In the Demo Bot example, when the user selects Demo Mode, the Demo Bot will automatically launch the conversation turns that the creator pre-set, as shown in the Description section.
 In addition, if there is a YouTube video of the bot in action or a related tutorial by LLMWare, the Video section will link to the specific video.

 [screenshot of description ]